Initiatives for Taxation

 The SoftBank Group’s Tax Policy sets out the principles concerning taxation affairs to be observed by SoftBank Group Corp. and its subsidiaries when conducting business activities.
 The policy was decided by a resolution of SoftBank Group Corp.'s Board of Directors.
 It states the Group's system for the execution of operations and risk management related to taxation affairs, compliance with all relevant tax-related laws and ordinances when conducting business activities, endeavor to ensure appropriate payment of taxes and optimization of tax costs, and establishing favorable relationships with tax authorities.
 The SoftBank Group will conduct its business activities in accordance with the laws and ordinances of each country and fulfill its tax obligations appropriately, thereby contributing to the economic and social development of the countries in which we operate.

 Characteristics of SoftBank Group’s Taxation

-As a pure holding company, the majority of SBG’s non-consolidated operating revenue is dividends received from its subsidiaries and associates.
+As a pure holding company, the majority of SBG’s stand-alone operating revenue is dividends received from its subsidiaries and associates.
 These subsidiaries and associates pay income taxes on their respective income and then pay dividends from the remaining income.
 Therefore, a substantial portion of the dividends received falls outside the scope of taxation for SBG.
 On the other hand, one-time gains from the sale of shares held by SBG are taxable.